-Ronald Cuffey passed away from leukemia around 1970.
+Ronald Cuffey passed away from leukemia in November 1960.
 Tommy Duckett had several strokes and left us in May 1996.
 It's rumored that Mickey Owens has died too, but Bobby can't confirm it.
 Clarence Bassett passed away in January 2005.
 Both Buzzy Brown and Robert Brown are deceased too.
 Pete LeMonier has retired to Arizona and is still singing.
 When I spoke to Bobby Ward in February 2010, he could still say, "I hated that recording of 'Stormy Weather'; I couldn't stand it."

 Special thanks to Val Shively, Gordon Wrubel, Victor Pearlin, Nauck's Vintage Records, Lou Alfano, and Mike Rosen.

 JUBILEE (5 Sharps - original group; leads by Ronald Cuffey)